mattshoe/kernl/docs/kernl/INVALIDATION_STRATEGY.md

 ### `data object TakeNoAction : InvalidationStrategy`

 A strategy where no action is taken upon cache invalidation.
-This approach leaves the cache as is, without refreshing or invalidating the data.
+This approach leaves the cache as is, without refreshing the data.

 **Use Case:** Use this strategy when you expect refreshes to be triggered manually by consumers of the Kernl.
 - **Scenario:** Suitable for applications where manual control over cache refreshes is preferred, such as admin tools or specific user-initiated actions.